Dental Fillings in DFW

 The filling will then be placed and cemented or cured to the tooth, depending on what type you are receiving.
 The dentist will also finish and polish the filling to make sure it is smooth and does not interfere with your bite.

-Caring for a dental filling
+Caring for a Dental Filling

 A good oral hygiene routine is the best way to care for your filling: brush and floss daily and visit your dentist regularly, at least every six months.
 During your exams, your dentist will also check your alignment for any problems, such as teeth grinding or clenching; these habits put extra pressure on your teeth and can cause both teeth and fillings to crack or break.